Maximal volume entropy rigidity for $\mathsf{RCD}^*(-(N-1),N)$ spaces: Introduction

 In this paper we will show the same kind of maximal entropy rigidity holds for a class of metric measure spaces---known by now as \textit{$\RCDst(K,N)$ spaces}---that is of interest in both optimal transport and in the theory of limits of Riemannian manifolds with bounded Ricci curvature (known as {\em Ricci limit spaces}).

 Alexandrov geometry can be seen as a synthetic approach to the spaces that occur as limits of smooth manifolds with sectional curvature bounded below.
-In this same spirit, $\RCDst(K,N)$ spaces can be thought as the synthetic analog to Ricci curvature being bounded below by $K$, for dimension at most $N$.
+In this same spirit, $\RCDst(K,N)$ spaces can be thought of as the synthetic analog to Ricci curvature being bounded below by $K$, for dimension at most $N$.
 These spaces include Ricci limit spaces and Alexandrov spaces \cite{Pet}, and have been studied extensively, see Section 2 for details.

-The last-named author joint with Mondino proved that the universal cover of an $\RCDst(K, N)$ space with $1<N<\infty$ exists and is also an $\RCDst(K, N)$ space \cite{MW}.
+The last-named author jointly with Mondino proved that the universal cover of an $\RCDst(K, N)$ space with $1<N<\infty$ exists and is also an $\RCDst(K, N)$ space \cite{MW}.
 This allows us to define the volume entropy similarly for compact $\RCDst(K, N)$ spaces.

-That is, let $(X,d,m)$ be a compact $\RCDst(K, N)$ space, and $(\widetilde{X},\tilde{d}, \tilde{m})$ its universal cover.
+That is, let $(X,d,m)$ be a compact $\RCDst(K, N)$ space, and $(\tilde{X},\tilde{d}, \tilde{m})$ its universal cover.
 We define the \textit{volume growth entropy} of $(X,d,m)$ as

 The volume growth entropy is well defined, and it is independent of $x$ and the measure $m$, (see \cite{Rev, BCGS}).
 Observe that if $(M,g)$ is a Riemannian manifold then with the induced distance $d=d_g$ and the volume measure $m=d{\rm vol}_g$, both definitions coincide.